Pablo Barrera: West Ham United

 On 16 July 2010 Barrera signed for West Ham United on a four-year contract, with a one-year option, for fee of £4m.
 He became West Ham's second summer signing of 2010.
 He made his Premier League debut, on 14 August, in a 3–0 loss to Aston Villa, coming on as a second-half substitute for Luis Boa Morte.

 After making only six Premier League starts, scoring no goals and having zero assists, and not being able to help keep West Ham out of relegation, Barrera's first season in England was considered a "flop".
 It was reported during the summer 2011 transfer window that La Liga club Real Zaragoza wanted to sign Barrera, which would have re-united him with ex-Mexico national team coach Javier Aguirre.

 Real Zaragoza (loan)

 On 25 August 2011, Barrera joined Spanish club Real Zaragoza on a season-long loan, which would reunite him with former Mexico national team manager Javier Aguirre and teammate Efraín Juárez.

-He scored his first La Liga goal for Zaragoza in a 2–2 draw against Villareal.
+He scored his first La Liga goal for Zaragoza in a 2–2 draw against Villarreal.
 After the sacking of Aguirre, and the appointment of Manolo Jiménez as new manager, Barrera was slowly relegated to the bench.